-You have the right to represent yourself or have someone represent you before the IRS in connection with a federal tax matter.
-Your representative must be an individual authorized to practice before the IRS.
-If you want someone to represent you before the IRS, you must submit a power of attorney with the IRS office where you want your representative to act for you.
+You have the right to represent yourself or you may authorize someone to represent you before the IRS in connection with a federal tax matter.
+If you choose to have someone represent you, your representative must be an individual authorized to practice before the IRS.
+Submit a power of attorney if you want to authorize an individual to represent you before the IRS.
 The Form 2848 (PDF), Power of Attorney and Declaration of Representative, can be used for this purpose.
-Your signature on Form 2848 allows the individual or individuals named to represent you before the IRS and to receive your tax information for the matter(s) and tax year(s)/period(s) specified on the Form 2848.
+To determine where you should file Form 2848, see Where To File in the Form 2848 Instructions (PDF).
+Your signature on the Form 2848 allows the individual or individuals named to represent you before the IRS and to receive your tax information for the matter(s) and tax year(s)/period(s) specified on the Form 2848.

-Completed Forms 2848 also may be submitted to the IRS’s Centralized Authorization File (CAF), which allows IRS personnel who do not have access to the original power of attorney to determine whether you have authorized an individual to represent you.
-Joint filers submitting powers of attorney to the CAF must file separate Forms 2848.
+Generally, when you submit a Form 2848 according to the Where to File Chart in the instructions for Form 2848, it is included on the IRS’s Centralized Authorization File (CAF).
+The CAF allows IRS personnel who do not have access to the original power of attorney to determine whether you have authorized an individual to represent you.
+Joint filers must submit separate Forms 2848 to have the power of attorney recorded on the CAF.

 Refer to Topic 312, if you want to allow a person to receive your tax information, but do not want this person to represent you before the IRS.